-In the context of the valuation, it was assumed that the production of gas from the Karish North and Tanin reservoirs will be at the end of Q1/2024 and in the beginning of Q1/2030, respectively.
-It was further assumed that the production of the natural gas reserves in the

-Karish, Karish North and Tanin reservoirs will end in 2042, 2042 and 2041, respectively, based on assumptions presented in the D&M CPR.
+In the context of the valuation, it was assumed that the production of gas from the Tanin reservoir will be during 2029.
+It was further assumed that the production of the natural gas in the Karish, Karish North and Tanin reservoirs will end in 2040, 2044 and 2041, respectively, based on the assumptions presented in the D&M CPR.